5 tips your life science organization should follow for a successful go-to-market strategy

 Scope out the competition

-You may not realize this, but your competitors are lurking in dark shadows, waiting to take down your business.
+You may not realize this, but your competitors are lurking in dark shadows, waiting to take market share.
 One wrong move and, well, you might not like what happens next.

-While reality isn’t quite as cutthroat as this, it pays dividends to keep tabs on your competition.
-Understanding what you’re up against can help inform your messaging, determine how your product is different (and better) than the competition, and guide your targeting strategy.
+That’s a slightly dramatic way to say it pays dividends to keep tabs on your competition.
+Understanding what you’re up against can help you develop your messaging, identify what differentiates your drug or medical device from the competition, and guide your targeting strategy.

-In her webinar, “Developing an effective marketing strategy for your medical device launch,” Ashley Volling, senior product marketing manager, also suggests arming your sales and marketing folk with three key documents:
+In her webinar, “Developing an effective marketing strategy for your medical device launch,” Ashley Volling, senior product marketing manager, also suggests arming your sales and marketing teams with three key documents:

-1. A benefits ladder: This document translates product features into relevant psychological benefits, and helps your teams define how your treatment or device benefits your target customers.
+- A benefits ladder: This document translates product features into relevant psychological benefits and helps your teams define how your treatment or device benefits your target customers.

-1. An objection-handling document: A list of pre-populated answers and counterpoints your sales team can use during a conversation when a rebuttal is made.
+- An objection-handling document: A list of pre-populated answers and counterpoints your sales team can use during a conversation when an objection is made.

-1. A competitive counter-detailing chart: This is a simple comparison chart pitting your drug or device against your competitors.
-Ashley recommends including relevant categories like patient outcome metrics or how the workflow is improved, to clearly mark how your product differs from the competition.
+- A competitive counter-detailing chart: This is a simple comparison chart pitting your drug or device against your competitors'.
+Ashley recommends including relevant categories like patient outcome metrics or workflow improvements to clearly mark how your product differs from the competition.

 Identify your target markets

-As your organization navigates the commercialization journey, consider the patients, providers, and facilities you intend to sell to.
-It’s essential your teams understand them.
+As your organization plans for and commences the post-marketing/commercialization phases of a medical device or a drug, consider the providers and facilities you intend to engage with to expand market share.
+It’s essential your teams fully understand them.

-Products like HospitalView and PhysicianView can help you identify, understand, and segment your market.
+Leverage reliable data and analytics tools to help you identify, better understand, and segment your target market.
 You can access information like account size, executive contacts, census beds, diagnosis and procedure volumes, affiliations, and more to construct your ideal customer profile.

-From there, you can start answering critical questions important to your strategy like:
+From there, you can start answering the most critical questions to your strategy, like:

 Build your messaging plan

 Messaging is everything.
-To get physicians to champion your product and close more business, your organization needs to talk the talk and walk the walk.
-Now that you have a better understanding of who you’re targeting and how competitive the market is, it’s time to probe deeper.
+To get physicians to champion your product and influence their prescribing habits, your organization needs to talk the talk and walk the walk.
+Now that you have a better understanding of who you’re targeting and how competitive the market is, it’s time to start putting things together in a comprehensive story that resonates with target HCPs, patients, and other pertinent stakeholders.

-Figure out what’s important to your target audience, what their challenges are and the solutions they’re pursuing.
+Figure out what’s important to your target audience, what their challenges are, which solutions they’re pursuing, and how they’re searching for answers and approaching the patient journey.
 Once you uncover this, your teams can craft messaging and start conversations relevant to what your organization brings to the table.

 Here’s how you do it: